- Home

 Changes to the vagina

-Tight vaginal muscles – After cancer treatment, some women experience vaginismus, when the muscles around the vagina become tight.
-This is often caused by fear that intercourse will be painful, and can make penetration difficult.
-Ask your health care team for a referral to a pelvic health physiotherapist, who can help you learn how to keep the muscles relaxed during intercourse.
+Some people experience tight vaginal muscles (vaginismus) after cancer treatment.
+This is often caused by fear of painful penetration.
+Ask your health care team for a referral to a pelvic health physiotherapist, who can help you learn how to relax the pelvic muscles during penetration.

 Learn tips for coping with these vaginal changes.